Dollar gets respite as U.S. manufacturing picks up, jobs report awaited

-TOKYO (Reuters) - The dollar clung to small overnight gains on Wednesday, edging back from near a five-month trough versus major peers, as a pick up in U.S. manufacturing kept bets alive for a quicker normalisation of Federal Reserve policy.
+LONDON (Reuters) - The dollar clung to minor gains on Wednesday, edging up from near a five-month trough versus major peers, as a pick up in U.S. manufacturing kept bets alive for a quicker normalisation of Federal Reserve policy.

 The dollar index, which measures the greenback against six rivals, hovered just below 90 after dipping to as low as 89.662 on Tuesday and approaching the lowest since Jan.
 7 at 89.533.

-Sterling remained lower at $1.41515 after easing off a three-year high of $1.4250 reached on Tuesday, while the Canadian dollar was at C$1.20675 per greenback after rallying to a fresh six-year peak of C$1.2007 overnight as oil prices rose.
+Sterling remained lower at $1.4135 after easing off a three-year high of $1.4250 reached on Tuesday, while the Canadian dollar traded at C$1.20675 per greenback after rallying to a fresh six-year peak of C$1.2007 overnight as oil prices rose.

-“The direction of the dollar is definitely the focus,” said Shinichiro Kadota, senior currency strategist at Barclays in Tokyo.
+“The FX market seems caught between two conflicting drivers.
+On the one hand, we have huge amounts of dollar liquidity in the global money markets courtesy of the Fed’s QE and the US Treasury’s unwinding of the cash holdings under its general account (TGA),” said Valentin Marinov, head of G10 FX research at Credit Agricole.

-The market is split in its view on whether current inflationary pressures will be transitory, as the Fed maintains, or will persist long enough to force policymakers to taper stimulus and raise rates earlier than they have so far signalled, Kadota said.
+“We think that the times of generous dollar liquidity supply maybe soon drawing to an end, however, and we believe that the dollar could soon benefit from a recovery in the U.S. money market rates and even U.S. Treasury yields.”

 On Tuesday, the Institute for Supply Management (ISM) said its index of U.S. manufacturing activity rose in May as pent-up demand amid a reopening economy boosted orders.